 Why and on what legal basis did the Netherlands (NL) Government object to Lufthansa Cargo ‘flower flights between Colombia and NL?
 Why took it so long for a Norwegian airline to get a US permit for its Dublin – New York operations?
 What are traffic rights (‘freedoms’)? and why is a treaty required for an airline’s operations to a foreign destination?
 What is a Bermuda-type agreement?
 What are the dynamics (and pitfalls) of a bilateral negotiation?

 Why is everything different within the EU?
 What role did the European Court play in the regulation of EU air transport?
 Alliances and mergers amongst airlines: what is the role of governments (and the EU)?
 Can a State own and/or subsidize its national airline?
 What is the importance of that nationality?
 What exactly is an open skies agreement?
 What is ‘metal neutrality’?
 What is a ‘Community carrier’?
-How does limited traffic rights are alocated?
+How do (EU) governments allocate limited traffic rights?